soroushj/sperm/README.md

 Best checkpoints—in terms of validation loss, accuracy, f-1.0 and f-0.5 score—will be saved in 'checkpoints' dir.
 Naming pattern is '*model*.*label*.*config*.*iter*.h5'.

+# Training on Intel AI DevCloud

+Sample jobs can be found in 'jobs' dir.
+Submit jobs using the `qsub` command.

 # Model Summary

 ```